About The Fishman "Aura" Technology

-> 2) The part of the Aura technology that I am most excited about is how it can be used and optimized for a specific instrument.
-Because this is not practical to do on a large scale, and it is hard, the Fishman company has changed its focus in marketing and production, and now they are trying to make a device where you can just plug your instrument in, spin the knobs and hope you find something that sounds good.
+2) The part of the Aura technology that I am most excited about is how it can be used and optimized for a specific instrument.
+Because this is not practical to do on a large scale, and it is hard, the Fishman company has changed its focus in marketing and production, and now they are only selling the new version (Spectrum) a device where you can just plug your instrument in, spin the knobs and hope you find something that sounds good.
 They started out with a dozen pre-recorded "images" and now the new boxes have hundreds, and enough people are finding something in the pile that is a lot better than what they had, so they are are willing to spend the money for the box.
 It's now easy to test them in a music store by just plugging your instrument in, and you don't have to remove anything you already own, and just plug & play.
 The unfortunate thing is that this generates a "bell curve," where most people get something that sounds "pretty good," a smaller group at the "high end" get a "great" sound, and about an equal number at the "bottom" get a sound that is less good.
 The collaboration they did with Martin is impressive, and the Martin guitar models with the built-in Aura work the same way.
 Only one guitar has exactly the right sound image, but every one I have heard has been a good sound, and I'd have to say it is the best-sounding onboard system I have ever heard.

-3) I still use the original, programmable Aura unit that may be discontinued at this point in 2012 when am editing this article a little.
+3) I still use the original, programmable Aura unit that is discontinued at this point in 2012 when am editing this article a little.
 I am told that Fishman is finally planning later this year to upgrade it and make a new model to replace the bulky old units that many of us still use on stage.
 None of the new models since the one I use have had the user-saved presets, or the feedback finder notch filter, which is excellent.
 The music products market is unfortunately not driven by what live performers want and use, and hobbyists and amateurs really determine what is sold on the music store shelves.
 It apparently was a customer support headache for Fishman to even encourage people with the programmable Auras to go to their web site and try to download and install images from the library there until they found one that worked for them.
 Now they just load hundreds of them into every box and hope it makes people happy.
 The bummer is that the technology is good enough to make almost everyone ecstatic, but there is just no way to deliver it to all the customers, and I understand Fishman's position.

 NOW THE EXPLANATION

 as simple as stepping on a footswitch to jump from one instrument to the another, and they all go through the same cord and the same Aura to the PA.
-The original Aura that I use allows you to save presets with volume, tone, phase and compression, so I can carefully set all my signals where I want them, and then just send a flat signal to the soundman, and all my instruments are the right level.
+The original Aura that I use allows me to save presets with volume, tone, phase and compression, so I can carefully set all my signals where I want them, and then just send a flat signal to the soundboard, and all my instruments are the right level.
 It even has a muting foot-switch, so I can change instruments noiselessly.

 The Aura is essentially Photoshop for guitars.
 It was inevitable that computer chips would get small enough, fast enough, and cheap enough so you could cram enough firepower into a box that costs $100-300 so it can alter your signal in real-time and improve the sound of your pickup without adding latency and other problems.
 We have had plug-ins for our recording software for years that crunch the waveforms, and now we can do impressive things while we play.
 I don't mean to be an acoustic snob, but the signal coming out of an electric guitar is a much simpler thing than what comes out of an acoustic, and even the piezo signal from an acoustic pickup has a lot more complexity than a magnetic pickup signal from a Telecaster.
 Electric guitar amps don't even have tweeters-- there is nothing much above 6k in terms of frequency to deal with and there are no issues with phase, which is a huge issue with the vibrating tops and bodies of acoustic guitars on stage.
 Stomp boxes made for electric guitars often sound pretty bad when you plug an acoustic into them, and Fishman has done a great job the last few years of remaking reverb, compressors and pre-amps optimized for the more complex acoustic signals.
 Most of the signal-processing boxes out there were designed for electric guitar, and the Aura system is one of only a handful that were made from the ground up to work with plugged-in acoustic instruments.
 It willingly embraces all the quirks, complexities and resonances of acoustic guitars, which have proven to be remarkably hard to amplify.